mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+This version fixes an error causing font preview icons to not load properly when viewing font awesome fields on taxonomy term pages.

 = 1.1.1 =
 This version fixes a JS error caused by 1.1.0 that was causing issues with conditional field select boxes.

 = 1.1.0 =
 This version adds support for use in repeater fields and flexible content fields, and also fixes some small bugs.